marand92/Hugo-Project---personal-website-and-blog/content/track-record.md

 **Initial Issues**:
 - The timeslot system was disconnected from real-time truck data.
-- There was no feedback loop to adjust for delays, early arrivals or no-shows.-
+- There was no feedback loop to adjust for delays, early arrivals or no-shows.
 - The system lacked prioritization based on punctuality or demand peaks.

 **Solution**:
 We redefined the system to ensure a high likelihood of factory entry within a booked slot, based on truck arrival times.
-I led a team of external developers to build a backend system, integrate with the yard management frontend, and develop a **mobile app** for truck drivers.
+I led a team of external developers to build a backend system, integrated with the yard management frontend, and developed a **mobile app** for truck drivers.
 We incorporated real-time data, including truck arrival history, geofencing, and capacity predictions, to create a **dynamic timeslot shifting algorithm**.

 **Outcome**:
 - The new system provided truck drivers with real-time updates on their queue position and remaining wait time through the app. (!)
 A huge change for waiting drivers, who could now shower & pee while waiting, conveniently seeing their remaining waiting time on the phone, anywhere around the parking lots.